dbpedia/dev.dbpedia.org/markdown/DBpedia Live Continuous Extraction.md

 The resulting graph from the extraction is processed in a pipeline of Live Destinations that handles the diff (first stage) as well as the publishing and the update of the Live Cache (final stages).

 The first stage of the pipeline receives a set of triples which is the result of a specific extractor applied to a page, and hashes them.
 It retrieves all triples of the corresponding Cache Item which are stored per extractor together with their hash (this information is contained in the JSON of the Cache Item).
-The stage produces three triplesets: added, removed and unmodified.
-If the hashes don't differ, all received triples become "unmodified".
+The stage produces three triplesets: `added`, `removed` and `unmodified`.
+If the hashes don't differ, all received triples become `unmodified`.
 If the hashes differ, the actual filtering of the cache and the received triples takes place, producing the three triplesets accordingly.

-The second stage of the pipeline updates the Live Cache and transforms the three triplesets added, removed and unmodified to a DiffData Element that is put into a publishing queue after all configured extractors are applied to a page.
+The second and final stage of the pipeline updates the Live Cache and transforms the three triplesets `added`, `removed` and `unmodified` to a DiffData Element that is put into a publishing queue after all configured extractors are applied to a page.

-A DiffData element consists of a pageID and the four changesets added, removed, clear and reInserted which are finally written to files as N-Triples.
-Added and removed correspond to the added and removed triples from the former stage, whereas clear consists of the subjects of all the added, removed and unmodified triples, and reInserted of the added and unmodified triples.
+A DiffData element consists of a pageID and the four changesets `added`, `removed`, `clear` and `reInserted` which are finally written to files as N-Triples. `Added` and `removed` correspond to the `added` and `removed` triples from the former stage, whereas `clear` consists of the subjects of all the `added`, `removed` and unmodified triples, and `reInserted` comprises both `added` and unmodified triples.

 File name | content
 -- | --
-added | extracted triples not contained in the Cache removed | cached triples not present in the extraction reInserted | union of cached and extracted triples, but without removed clear | only subjects of all added, removed and reInserted triples
+`added` | extracted triples not contained in the Cache `removed` | cached triples not present in the extraction `reInserted` | union of cached and extracted triples, but without `removed` `clear` | only subjects of all `added`, `removed` and `reInserted` triples

+While `added` and `removed` are always produced, the `clear`/`reinsert` sets are only produced if a page was updated a certain number of times (thus the columns timesUpdated in the Cache).

 The files are written if either the number of pages or the number of triples in the publishing queue reaches a threshold, so each file contains triples from multiple pages (see class Publisher).